MBeard01/MBeard01/README.md

 🎓 Currently diving into:

-    Algebraic Topology and Differential Manifolds
+- Algebraic Topology and Differential Manifolds
-    Exploring String Theory, Knot Theory, and Riemannian Geometry Investigating Quantum Mechanics and Cosmology, with a special interest in magnetic monopoles
+- Exploring String Theory, Knot Theory, and Riemannian Geometry
+- Investigating Quantum Mechanics and Cosmology, with a special interest in magnetic monopoles

 💡 Research interests:

+- Differential Geometry: its applications to physics and beyond
+- Pure and Applied Toplogy
-    Differential Geometry: its applications to physics and beyond Topological Phases of Matter and Low-Dimensional Topology Open to collaborations on projects in theoretical physics, quantum mechanics, and topological mathematics
+- Open to collaborations on projects in differential geometry, theoretical physics, quantum mechanics, and topological mathematics

 📚 Passionate about building open-source educational resources—currently working on a problem set collection for advanced mathematics and physics.